aalicagan/Starship/README.md

 # star-wars
-You can find explanation and instroduction at wiki page.
+You can find explanation and instructions at wiki page.